learn-co-curriculum/dsc-word-vectorization-lab/README.md

 ## Introduction

-In this lab, we'll learn how tokenize and vectorize text documents, create and use a Bag of Words, and identify words unique to individual documents using TF-IDF Vectorization.
+In this lab, you'll tokenize and vectorize text documents, create and use a bag of words, and identify words unique to individual documents using TF-IDF vectorization.

 ## Objectives

-You will be able to:
+In this lab you will:

-* Tokenize a corpus of words and identify the different choices to be made while parsing them
+- Implement tokenization and count vectorization from scratch
-* Use a Count Vectorization strategy to create a Bag of Words
+- Implement TF-IDF from scratch
-* Use TF-IDF Vectorization with multiple documents to identify words that are important/unique to certain documents
+- Use dimensionality reduction on vectorized text data to create and interpret visualizations

 ## Let's get started!